cadmiumkitty/dalstonsemantics-dot-com/taxonomies-for-confluence-data-security-and-privacy.md

 We authenticate and authorise all requests so only you can access the taxonomies that you imported.

-We use the Atlassian Connect READ scope for the Service to ensure that in the event of a security breach an attacker can not delete any data you store in Confluence.
+We use the Atlassian Connect READ, WRITE and DELETE scopes for the Service to ensure that in the event of a security breach an attacker can not perform administrative operations in Confluence.

 We use storage with industry-standard encryption to secure data at rest and further encrypt Atlassian Connect shared secret using industry-standard encryption algorithms and regularly rotated encryption keys.